 Prior to joining the firm in 2008, Dale was a partner in the insurance recovery practice at another Seattle-area law firm.
 In addition to his law degree, he holds a Master of Laws degree in taxation.

 Tunnel boring machine breaks down, insurers refusing to pay

 The $3.1 billion Seattle tunnel was designed to replace the downtown Alaskan Way Viaduct after it was damaged in a 2001 earthquake.
 The “Bertha” tunnel-boring machine sustained physical damage far beneath the surface, and a recovery shaft was drilled so that it could be repaired.
 A consortium of insurance companies denied coverage to Seattle Tunnel Partners’ (STP) claims under a Builder’s Risk Policy.
 STP, the contractor building the SR 99 Alaskan Way Viaduct Replacement Project in Seattle, is seeking coverage from its property insurers for damage to the project and the tunnel-boring machine.

 In 2015, STP filed a lawsuit seeking recovery of policy proceeds.
-Along with co-counsel, GTTC lawyers Dale Kingman, Haley Krug, and Greg Pendleton represent STP in this ongoing massive insurance recovery case.
-Haley and Dale represented STP in a vigorous court battle over where the insurance dispute was to be decided.
-Over months of litigation, they helped STP’s litigation team defeat the insurers’ numerous attempts – at both the Superior Court and appellate levels – to move the dispute to New York.
+Along with co-counsel, GTTC lawyers Dale Kingman, Matthew Pierce, and Greg Pendleton represent STP in this ongoing massive insurance recovery case.
+Dale represented STP in a vigorous court battle over where the insurance dispute was to be decided.
+Over months of litigation, he helped STP’s litigation team defeat the insurers’ numerous attempts – at both the Superior Court and appellate levels – to move the dispute to New York.
 The case will now be decided locally, in the community the project serves.

 D.C.
 Court rules for building owner in construction defect dispute